WayneRobbo/SummerCamping/README.md

 # SummerCamping
-Create a plan for a usmmer camping trip
+Create a plan for a summmer camping trip